pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 the behavior accordingly.

-Q. Confirm that `predictor` defined above has two FC layers, `unit_num` units between two FC layers, and `C` output units.
+Q. Confirm that `predictor` defined above has two FC layers, `unit_num` units between two FC layers and `C` output units.

-Q. Change the architecture of predictors (e.g. the number of layers or units in the layers) and check how the final accuracy changes.
+Q. In the original paper, the authors used upto three-layer MLP.
+Change the predictor from two-layer to three-layer and check how the final accuracy changes.
+Try other architectures.

 ## Sigmoid function